 To say that the problem is a broad macroeconomic problem is not to deny that it has a crucial financial component.
 Imbalances and excessive leverage in household and corporate balance sheets will generally be matched by excessive leverage on the part of financial firms.
-Indeed, it is the need to unwind both sets of leverage simultaneously that tends to make credit-driven economic downturns so severe.
-The effects of the nonfinancial deleveraging on the economy will be amplified by Keynes's "paradox of saving," while financial deleveraging will be impeded by what Fisher (1933) described as the "paradox of deleveraging."
+Indeed, it is the need to unwind both sets of leverage simultaneously that tends to make associated economic downturns so severe.
+This is particularly so since the effects of the non-financial deleveraging on the economy will be amplified by Keynes' "paradox of saving", while financial deleveraging will be impeded by what Fisher (1933) described as the "paradox of deleveraging".
 In short, if we are to follow up on the insights of Minsky, research into the functioning of the financial system remains a high priority.

 The current crisis has also led many to disavow most versions of efficient market theory, but what is to replace it?
-Again, and fortunately, there already exists a body of finance literature on information deficiencies, network problems, flawed incentives, and the like.
-The insights of behavioral finance are also being treated increasingly seriously, as are the contributions of market practitioners with particular insights into
+Again, and fortunately, there already exists a body of finance literature on information deficiencies, network problems, flawed incentives and the like.
+The insights of behavioral finance are also being treated increasingly seriously, as are the contributions of market practitioners with particular insights into the interactions among participants that can generate unwarranted market outcomes37.
+Recent advances in network theory and the theory of complex systems38 could also prove useful, particularly to the extent they might throw light on the robustness of the payments infrastructure (the "plumbing") supporting the whole financial system.